List of Titans (2018 TV series) characters: Dick Grayson / Robin / Nightwing

 Richard "Dick" Grayson is the vigilante leader of the Titans who began his career as the young sidekick to Bruce Wayne.
 He was originally a trapeze artist with his father John and mother Mary at Haly's Circus until they were murdered by mobster Tony Zucco.
-Dick was subsequently adopted by bruce and took up the identity of Robin alongside Bruce's Batman persona.
+Dick was subsequently adopted by Bruce and took up the identity of Robin alongside Bruce's Batman persona.
 He also formed the original Titans team with Donna Troy.
 Like his mentor, Dick does not possess any superhuman abilities and instead relies on his physical prowess, gadgets, and tactics to fight crime.

 In the first season, Dick leaves Bruce to become a police detective in Detroit and forge his own path.
 He encounters Rachel Roth seeking his help, which leads to them also meeting Kory Anders and Gar Logan.
 The four briefly form a team who succeed in defeating the individuals pursuing Rachel and rescue her imprisoned mother Angela Azarath.
 After they part ways, Dick learns that Angela is league with the same individuals after Rachel.
 He arrives too late to prevent Rachel's demon father Trigon from being summoned and falls victim to Trigon's mind control.

 In the second season, after being rescued by Rachel, Dick leads a new Titans team with her, Gar, and Jason Todd.
 It is also revealed that Dick was part of an earlier Titans team with Donna, Hank Hall, and Dawn Granger that disbanded when Dick's revenge plot against Deathstroke, who killed their teammate Garth, resulted in the death of Deathstroke's son Jericho.
 The reemergence of the Titans causes Deathstroke to come out of retirement, forcing Dick to admit to his team that Jericho sacrificed himself to save Dick instead of already being dead by his father's hands when Dick found him.
 Afterwards, Dick learns that Jericho is still alive, but trapped inside of Deathstroke's body.
 Taking up the new identity of Nightwing, he leads the Titans in rescuing Jericho and defeating Deathstroke, as well as stopping Lex Luthor's Cadmus Laboratories.
 Dick then forms the newest team with Kory, Gar, Rose Wilson, Conner, Dawn, and Hank.

-In the third season, Dick moves the Teen Titans to Gotham City to investigate Jason Todd's death and the fact that Bruce left Gotham after he killed Joker.
+In the third season, Dick moves the Teen Titans to Gotham City to investigate Jason Todd's death and the fact that Bruce left Gotham after he killed the Joker.